-Lucyanna Hitch Award for Excellence - BSN
+Lucyanna Hitch Award for Excellence

-The purpose of this award is to recognize at the College's May commencement ceremony, the graduating BSN senior who best exemplifies mastery of the five roles of the professional nurse.
-The award is given in the name of Lucyanna Hitch, who was a nurse, a community leader, a long time-College advocate, and a member of the Board of Trustees.
-In fact, she was the first Board President for the BSN program.
+The purpose of this award is to recognize the graduating student who best exemplifies the College values.
+The award is given in honor of Lucyanna Hitch, who was a nurse, community leader, long-time College advocate, and a member of the Board of Trustees.
+She was the first Board President for the BSN program.
 Her dedication to fundraising has enabled many students to receive scholarships.